Essential Guide To Fish Antibiotics for Humans

 Most antibiotics you find will have an expiration date of about 1 to 5 years.
 However, most antibiotics will probably still be good well after their expiration date.

-A major study was done by the Department of Defense and FDA Shelf Life Extension Program.
-They tested 122 different products and found that most (88%) were good for at least 1 year after the expiration date, with an average of 5 years.
+The Department of Defense and FDA Shelf Life Extension Program conducted a major study.
+They tested 122 different products and found that most (88%) lasted at least 1 year after the expiration date, with an average of 5 years.

 In other cases, taking expired antibiotics can directly harm you.
 The most notable example is tetracycline (Fish Cycline).
 It may break down into a toxic substance, so be careful!